easydns/chapps/README.md

 Redis, the inbound load may be lighter than the outbound load, depending on which things happen more at a particular site.

+### Logging

+At this time, CHAPPS uses **syslog**, and transmits logs on the `local0` facility.
+CHAPPS sends a fair amount of debug information at the DEBUG level.
+Right now, the application's facility and level may not be adjusted via the config file; later this may be implemented.
+For the time being, it seems sufficient to control logging via the **rsyslog** configuration used to control log entries on `local0`.

+The example provided (in the `install` directory) sends all logs to a special log (the path needs to exist and belong to the syslog user, whether that be `syslog` (as on Ubuntu) or `root` under Debian).
+As long as the path exists and is writable by **rsyslog**, it will create the log.
+The example also sends logs at INFO level or above to `/var/log/mail.log`, which generally is the destination that **rsyslog** uses for mail-related logs.

+Of course, site operators are encouraged to alter this example config to their needs.
+For those who wish to monkeypatch facility and level, it is set in one place, at the top of `chapps.logging`.

 ## Outbound Services

 Policy services can be divided into those which work on outbound mail,